HarperDB/documentation/docs/applications/README.md

 }
 ```

-By default the application server port is `9926`, so the local URL would be [http://localhost:9926/Dog](http://localhost:9926/Dog).
+By default the application server port is `9926`, so the local URL would be [http://localhost:9926/Dog](http://localhost:9926/Dog) with a full REST API.
 We can PUT or POST data into this table using this new path, and then GET or DELETE from it as well.
 You can even log into your instance and view or modify data directly from the browser.
 If you added a record through the studio, you can visit the path `/Dog/<id>` to view that record.
 Alternately, the curl command `curl http://localhost:9926/Dog/<id>` will achieve the same thing.

 ## Authenticating Endpoints

-These endpoints automatically support `Basic`, `Cookie`, and `JWT` authentication methods, as well as the content types `JSON`, `CBOR`, `MessagePack` and `CSV`.
+These endpoints automatically support `Basic`, `Cookie`, and `JWT` authentication methods.
+See the documentation on [security](../security/README.md) for more information on different levels of access.

+### Content Negotiation

+These endpoints support various content types, including `JSON`, `CBOR`, `MessagePack` and `CSV`.
 Simply include an `Accept` header in your requests with the preferred content type.
-We recommend `CBOR` as a compact, efficient encoding with rich data types, but `JSON` is familiar and great for web application development.
+We recommend `CBOR` as a compact, efficient encoding with rich data types, but `JSON` is familiar and great for web application development, and `CSV` can be useful for exporting data to spreadsheets or other processing.

 HarperDB works with other important standard HTTP headers as well, and these endpoints are even capable of caching interaction:
 ```
 Authorization: Basic <base64 encoded user:pass>
 Accept: application/cbor
 If-None-Match: "etag-id" GMT # browsers can automatically provide this
 ```

-See the documentation on [security](../security/README.md) for more information on different levels of access.

 ## Querying

 Querying your application database is straightforward and easy, as tables exported with the `@export` directive are automatically exposed via [REST endpoints](../rest/README.md).
 Simple queries can be crafted through [URL query parameters](https://en.wikipedia.org/wiki/Query_string).

-As you may know, in order to maintain reasonable query speed on a database as it grows in size, it is critical to select and establish the proper indexes.
+In order to maintain reasonable query speed on a database as it grows in size, it is critical to select and establish the proper indexes.
 So, before we add the `@export` declaration to our `Dog` table and begin querying it, let's take a moment to target some table properties for indexing.
 We'll use `name` and `breed` as indexed table properties on our `Dog` table.
 All we need to do to accomplish this is tag these properties with the `@indexed` directive:

 ```graphql
 type Dog @table {